vishwa795/velocity/README.md

 ## Steps to start Development

-### Steps tp run using vscode devcontainer extension.
+### Steps to run using vscode devcontainer extension.

 1. Clone the repo into your local filesystem.
 2. Navigate to the folder containing the project and execute the command `code velocity` to open the project in vscode.